Richard Bader

 Richard F. W. Bader (October 15, 1931 – January 15, 2012) was a Canadian quantum chemist, noted for his work on the atoms in molecules theory.
 This theory attempts to establish a physical basis for many of the working concepts of chemistry, such as atoms in molecules and bonding, in terms of the topology of the electron density function in three-dimensional space.
 Alongside the eminent chemist Ronald Gillespie, he had a significant influence on inorganic chemistry education in Canada.

 He was born in 1931 in Kitchener, Ontario, Canada.
 His parents were Albert Bader and Alvina Bader, who immigrated from Switzerland.
 His father was a butcher at Burns Pride of Canada and his mother was a housekeeper at Kitchener Hospital of Waterloo.
 He received a scholarship from McMaster University that allowed him to earn a BSC in 1953.
-His father was his best supporter who encouraged him and taught him to "never quit" his education and his dream.
+His father was his best supporter, who encouraged him and taught him to "never quit" his education and his dream.
 He finished his master's degree in science at McMaster University in 1955.
 He obtained a PhD (1958) from the Massachusetts Institute of Technology (MIT).
 He did postdoctoral work at MIT and the University of Cambridge.
 He was appointed assistant professor in the Department of Chemistry at the University of Ottawa in 1959 and promoted to associate professor in 1962.
-He moved to McMaster University as associate professor in 1963, became full Professor in 1966 and was Emeritus Professor until 1996.
+He moved to McMaster University as an associate professor in 1963, became a full Professor in 1966, and was Emeritus Professor in 1996.

 He was elected a Fellow of the Royal Society of Canada in 1980.
 He was a fellow of the Chemical Institute of Canada.
 Bader has received the John Simon Guggenheim Memorial Fellowship.
 Bader was elected a Grand Fellow of the MIRCE Academy, Exeter, UK, in 2010.
 Over his long career, he published 223 refereed articles and book chapters about chemistry and physics.
 Bader's works in recent years are cited more than 3000 times per year.